joshuacassidy/search_engine_group/README.md

 2. Maven (Version 3.6.0)
 3. Bash (Version 3.2)

-## Note
+## Notes
-The output.txt contains the output of the search engine Remove the contents of the index folder before running as the hosted instance is limited on space
+1. The output.txt contains the output of the search engine
+2. Remove the contents of the index folder before running as the hosted instance is limited on space
+3. The output.txt uses the topic number in the first column, and the document number in the third column